uqlibrary/technology-training/Audacity/audacity.md

 Try exporting you project and giving it relevant **tags** so information can be displayed by audio players.
 By default, Audacity will use the tags from the first clip imported into the project.

 The resulting file is a single stereo audio file.
 You can also `Mix and Render` tracks inside a project, which is the equivalent.

+Remember that if a track is muted, it won't be exported!

 ## Where to find audio files?